Achievable logoAchievable logo

 Classification by reaction type

-Enzymes are typically categorized according to the type of reaction they facilitate.
+Enzymes are typically categorized by the type of reaction they catalyze.

 Examples: